Péter Magyar: Tisza Party

 Magyar joined the Tisza Party to contest the 2024 European Parliament elections.
 Magyar decided to take over the minor party (as opposed to founding a new one) to overcome time constraints and potential administrative problems.
 Following the announcement, Magyar quickly gained national attention and significant public support, challenging both the ruling Fidesz and the traditional opposition.
+Following the 2024 European Parliament election, the Tisza Party emerged as the strongest opposition party in Hungary, and Magyar was widely regarded as the new leader of the opposition.

-While the Tisza Party officially avoids fixed ideological labels, Magyar’s rhetoric often reflects centrist and moderate conservative values, emphasising national unity and political accountability over partisanship.

-Magyar has repeatedly stated that the Tisza Party would not enter into any alliance with the so-called "old opposition" parties, emphasising that Tisza intends to challenge Fidesz on its own in the 2026 parliamentary elections.
+While the Tisza Party officially avoids fixed ideological labels, Magyar's rhetoric often reflects centrist and moderate conservative values, emphasising national unity and political accountability over partisanship.
+Magyar has repeatedly stated that the Tisza Party would not enter into any alliance with the so-called "old opposition" parties, emphasising that Tisza intended to challenge Fidesz on its own in the 2026 parliamentary elections.
+Magyar was unanimously chosen as the leader of the Tisza Party's national list and prime ministerial candidate.
+Under his leadership, Tisza adopted the slogan "Now or never!"
+(Most vagy soha!).
+In the latter stages of the 2026 campaign, signs appeared with "or never" crossed out to convey urgency.

-After joining the Tisza Party, several of Magyar’s slogans and public remarks became widely known and associated with the party, including "The Tisza is rising!", or "Step by step, brick by brick, we will take back our homeland!", or "There is no left or right, only Hungarian!"

 Demonstrations

 Before the 2024 European Parliament elections, Magyar held four major demonstrations that attracted tens of thousands of participants.
 The first, on 15 March 2024, took place at the Andrássy Avenue, before he joined the Tisza Party and marked his emergence as a political figure following his public criticism of the government.